DeMarco: Will Marion Become a Ghost Town?

 But I think I will write a subsequent post on a small treasure I found on YouTube a year or so ago — a movie short shot in Bennettsville right after the war (WWII, that is) and probably shown in theaters all across this part of the country.

 It’s something this one production company did in small towns all over the country during that period.
-Fairly lengthy for a “short,” it’s very much in a Chamber of Commerce vein, showcase businesses in town.
+Fairly lengthy for a “short,” it’s very much in a Chamber of Commerce vein, showcasing businesses in town.
 Lots and lots of businesses that don’t exist today.
 My mother saw quite a few people she knew, including her next-door neighbor, and her own big brother, running through lay-up drills as a member of the school basketball team.

 Coming soon to a screen near you…